-- To evaluate the composition and work of the Board - To prepare a proposal to the Annual General Meeting regarding election of the Board and the Chairman of the Board

-- To prepare a proposal, in co-operation with the company's Audit Committee, to the Annual General Meeting regarding election of auditor when appropriate - To prepare a proposal to the Annual General Meeting regarding fees to the Board and auditors - To prepare a proposal to the Annual General Meeting regarding a chairman for the meeting - To prepare a proposal to the Annual General Meeting regarding principles for the composition of the next Nomination Committee
+- To evaluate the composition and work of the Board - To prepare a proposal to the Annual General Meeting regarding election of the Board and the Chairman of the Board - To prepare a proposal, in co-operation with the company's Audit Committee, to the Annual General Meeting regarding election of auditor when appropriate - To prepare a proposal to the Annual General Meeting regarding fees to the Board and auditors - To prepare a proposal to the Annual General Meeting regarding a chairman for the meeting - To prepare a proposal to the Annual General Meeting regarding principles for the composition of the next Nomination Committee.

-Ahead of the 2011 Annual General Meeting the Nomination Committee held two minuted meetings.
+Ahead of the 2012 Annual General Meeting the Nomination Committee held four minuted meetings.
 As in the previous year, the Nomination Committee's work included the strategic issues the Board is expected to face in the years ahead and on this basis a discussion of the composition and size of the Board.
-The general opinion was that the Board functions well and that no changes need to be made.
+The general opinion was that the Board functions very well and this was also confirmed by an external appraisal.